swimkevin/swimkevin.github.io/README.md

-View the Kevin Song, Vivek Ramani Final Project.ipynb file to view the guide containing all of the code and commentary.
+Open the Kevin Song, Vivek Ramani - Final Project.ipynb file to view the guide containing all of the code and commentary.